Thoughts vs Feelings: Why the Difference Actually Matters

 The exit from that loop does not start with arguing with the thoughts, though that can come later.
 It starts with recognising that there is a feeling present, locating it in the body, and giving it some room rather than immediately trying to think your way out of it.
 Once the physiological activation settles even slightly, the cognitive tools become accessible again.

 The caveat is that vague labelling produces weaker effects than specific labelling.
 "I feel bad" does less than "I feel ashamed" or "I feel frightened."
-This is part of why expanding emotional vocabulary, what the researcher Brené Brown and psychologist Lisa Feldman Barrett have both written about, is genuinely useful rather than self-indulgent.
+This is part of why expanding emotional vocabulary, what Brené Brown and the psychologist Lisa Feldman Barrett have both written about, is genuinely useful rather than self-indulgent.

 The more precisely you can name what is happening, the more access you have to it, and the more choice you have about what to do next.

-How This Connects to the Work
+How this connects to the work

 Understanding the distinction between thoughts and feelings sits underneath almost everything in emotional regulation work.
 It is the foundation for CBT, for mindfulness, for somatic approaches, and for the kind of self-awareness that makes any of those tools usable in real time rather than only in a therapist's office.